 2. Bulgaria

-Bulgaria is the cheapest country to live in Eastern Europe.
+Bulgaria is one of the low-budget countries in Eastern Europe in which to live.
 It is also ranked as the safest country to visit among European destinations due to its low crime rate and excellent public transportation system.
 The Rhodopes and the northern region are home to some of Bulgaria’s most beautiful and affordable destinations.

 In Bulgaria, luxury hotels can be found for around £45 per night, and dining for two people costs less than £30 in fine restaurants.
 Bulgaria also has one of Europe’s most spectacular national parks, attractive villages, historical sites, beautiful hiking paths, and immaculate Black Sea beaches.